blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 </Note>

 A retrofit [asset location tracking](https://blues.com/solutions-location-tracking/) solution for mobile heavy equipment — excavators, generators, compactors, light towers, and any machine a rental company or OEM needs to bill by the hour and maintain on schedule.
-A magnetically mounted, solar-trickle-charged enclosure combines a Blues Notecard for Skylo with a 3-axis accelerometer to detect engine-on/off transitions via vibration signature, accumulate a persistent software hour meter, and report location and utilization back to [Notehub](https://notehub.io) over cellular or satellite — with no wiring harness, no equipment modification, and no dependency on a job-site network.
+A magnetically mounted, solar-trickle-charged enclosure uses a 3-axis accelerometer to detect engine-on/off transitions via vibration signature, accumulates a persistent software hour meter, and reports location and utilization back to [Notehub](https://notehub.io) over cellular or satellite — with no wiring harness, no equipment modification, and no dependency on a job-site network.
+Cellular-with-Skylo-NTN-satellite fallback keeps the device reporting from remote pipeline corridors, open-pit mines, and wind-farm construction zones where terrestrial coverage runs thin.
+The hardware is a Notecarrier CX with a Notecard for Skylo and an external IMU (see §3 for the BOM).

-**What you'll have when you're done:** a weatherproof, battery-backed sidecar that clips magnetically onto any steel chassis, wakes every 30 seconds to sample the accelerometer, classifies the vibration as "engine running," "being transported," or "idle," and transmits a utilization summary on a rolling window (24 hours by default) plus an immediate cellular or satellite event every time the state changes — from anywhere, including remote pipeline corridors, open-pit mines, and wind-farm construction zones where the nearest cell tower is more of a suggestion than a certainty.

 ## 1. Project Overview